 What to Expect at Well+Able

-If you come to us in the pre-surgical period, we’ll start with an assessment of what’s going on — where the tension is, what’s limiting your movement, and what your goals are before surgery.
-We work alongside your surgical and rehabilitation team, not in competition with it.
+If you come to us in the pre-surgical period, we start with an assessment.
+We look at where the tension is, what is limiting your movement, and what your goals are before surgery.
+We work alongside your surgical and rehabilitation team, not in place of it.

-We don’t promise that massage therapy will change your surgical outcome.
+We do not promise that massage therapy will change your surgical outcome.
 What we can offer is honest, evidence-informed support during a period where the work you put in genuinely matters.

 Related reading: What Is Osteoarthritis, Really? — How Massage Therapy Can Support You With OA — Recovering From a Knee or Hip Replacement